 Conclusion

 The management of the NHS is being increasingly scrutinised with fears of a collapse and a shift towards a privatized healthcare system (Campbell 2016).
 It is vital that privatisation is not the solution to the management problems faced by the NHS.
 Though the NHS has substantive shortcomings, its provision of universal healthcare that is free at the point of access is invaluable.
 It is important to note that whilst complexity science has significant, compelling value, it is not a panacea for the issues in the NHS.
 However, it is clear that its potential should not be ignored.
 Though critics argue that there is little evidence of its benefits, it provides a valuable analytical lens that can be utilised to explain phenomena and structures in the NHS that defy conventional approaches (Martin 2018).
 Moreover, its use can be extended beyond that of an explanatory concept.
-Engaging with and educating managers at all levels of the NHS can produce individuals that are adept at grasping the inherent unpredictability of policies, as well as the non-linearity, feedbacks, and emergent phenomena that characterise the system.
+Engaging with and educating hmanagers at all levels of the NHS can produce individuals that are adept at grasping the inherent unpredictability of policies, as well as the non-linearity, feedbacks, and emergent phenomena that characterise the system.
 Thus, they are better equipped to attempt to enact change within the NHS.
 Moreover, the use of ABMs can provide managers with better knowledge of its underlying mechanisms (Marshall et al. 2015).
 To realise its potential, complexity scientists need to engage more substantively with practical management proposals, and their proposals and insights should be encouraged and considered by policymakers.

 References